 Different uses of Dr. Bronner’s Magic Soaps

 It’s claimed that Dr. Bronner’s soaps can be used in 18 different ways – for example, you could use Dr. Bronner’s organic soap for body washing, hair washing, all-purpose cleaning and even for scrubbing toilets!
-You can find all different uses here.
+You can find all the different uses here.

 You have to keep in mind though that Dr. Bronner’s soaps are highly concentrated and you should use them diluted.
 Lisa Bronner has created a little guide to help you with dilutions, check it out here.